Statistical Theory of the Atom in Momentum Space: Abstract

 \section{Abstract}

 We investigate the momentum energy functional for atoms found by Englert \cite{Englert1992} who also discussed the relation to the Thomas-Fermi functional.
-We give a proof for the fact that the momentum functional yields upon minimization the same value as the well known Thomas-Fermi functional.
+We prove that the momentum functional yields upon minimization the same value as the well-known Thomas-Fermi functional.
 In fact, we show an explicit relation between the minimizers of the functionals.
+Moreover, it turns out that the atomic momentum density converges on the scale $Z^{2/3}$ to the minimizer of the momentum energy functional.